rocky-linux/documentation/docs/guides/network/openbgpd_bgp_router.md

 ## Introduction

-Border Gateway Protocol (BGP) should be self-explanatory, if you are unaware, BGP is the routing protocol that holds the internet together.
-It's how your can view this document regardless of who your Internet Service Provider is.
+Border Gateway Protocol (BGP) is the routing protocol that holds the internet together.
+It's how you can view this document regardless of who your Internet Service Provider is.

 [OpenBGPD](http://openbgpd.org/) is [OpenBSD's](https://www.openbsd.org/) cross-platform BGP implementation.
-The author uses it personally on their personal network.
+The author uses it personally on their network.

 ## Prerequisites

-* A server, virtual machine or lab network with BGP connectivity
+* A server, virtual machine, or lab network with BGP connectivity
 * An AS number from your [Regional Internet Registry](https://www.nro.net/about/rirs/)
 * An owned or leased IPv4 or IPv6 block
-* An intermediate knowledge of network administration
+* Knowledge of network administration

 ## Installing packages